Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

-The paper is organized as follows: First, in Sec.~\ref{sec:AMP} we give a detailed derivation of the approximate message passing algorithm for the matrix factorization problem.
+The paper is organized as follows: First, Sec.~\ref{sec:background}, we explain the statistical physics background for the Bayes-optimal inference.
+In Sec.~\ref{sec:AMP} we give a detailed derivation of the approximate message passing algorithm for the matrix factorization problem.
 This algorithm is equivalent to maximization of the Bethe free entropy, whose expression is discussed in Sec.~\ref{Sec:Bethe}.
 These first two sections thus state our algorithmic approach to matrix factorization.
 The asymptotic performance of the AMP algorithm and the Bayes-optimal MMSE are analyzed in Sec.~\ref{Sec:AA} using two technics: i) the state evolution of the AMP algorithm and ii) the replica method.
 As usual, the two methods are found to agree and to give the same predictions.
 We then use these results in order to study some exemples of matrix factorization problems in Sec.~\ref{sec:phase}.
 In particular we derive the phase diagram, the MMSE and the sample complexity of dictionary learning, blind matrix calibration, sparse PCA, blind source separation, low rank matrix completion, robust PCA and factor analysis.
 Our results are summarized and discussed in the conclusion in Sec.~\ref{sec:conclusion}.